PharmGKB/PharmCAT-tutorial/README.md

 1. Normalizing and standardizing of VCF files ([reference](https://doi.org/10.1093/bioinformatics/btv112))
 2. Retaining only PGx allele definiting positions of interest
 3. Splitting a multi-sample VCF file into single-sample VCF files for PharmCAT
-4. Many other more functions to improve the computing performance and the accuracy of your PGx reports!
+4. Many more improvements for the computing performance and the accuracy of your PGx reports!

 :exclamation: Below, we will (1) introduce the basics of the preprocessor and (2) provide some real-world examples.

 ### 4.1.
 How to use the PharmCAT VCF preprocessor

-#### 4.1.1.
-Input and outputs (part 1 or 2)

-- The **only** mandatory input
-   - A VCF file
-- Outputs include two parts:
-   - (1) Single-sample VCF file(s) that are ready for PharmCAT
-   - (2) A report of missing PGx positions in your input VCF

-#### 4.1.2.
-PharmCAT syntax (part 2 or 2)

 The basic syntax of the PharmCAT VCF preprocessor is as following:
 ```shell
 python3 pharmcat_vcf_preprocessor.py -vcf <path_to_vcf(.gz)>
 ```
+- The **only** mandatory input
+   - A VCF file
+- Two sets of Outputs
+  1. Single-sample VCF file(s) that are ready for PharmCAT
+  2. A report of missing PGx positions in your input VCF

 A few arguments that are going to be used in this tutorial include:
 - `-vcf <path_to_vcf>` = a single-sample VCF file, a multi-sample VCF file, or a list file of VCF file paths.
 VCF files can be either bgzip-compressed or uncompressed.
 - `-refFna <path_to_file>` = path to indexed human reference genome sequence on GRCh38/hg38.
 The reference genome sequence file can be either compressed or non-compressed, but it must be indexed.
 The reference genome sequence file will be automatically downloaded (~1 GB) and indexed to the current working directory if not provided by user.